 Where the design community meets.

-UX Designer Joined over 1 year ago
+UX Designer Joined about 2 years ago

 Paul hasn't posted any stories yet.

 Put your foot down.
 I wouldn't even ask.
 'We are switching to InVision for gathering feedback for reasons X, Y, and Z. It is very straightforward to use: follow this guide I have created for how to get started with the tool and see tips on how to provide useful feedback to the UI team.'

 Breadcrumbs can be really useful if your users are digging down through your deep architecture one layer at a time and have some use for jumping back up the hierarchy 2 or more layers.

 They're not especially useful if your architecture is shallow.
 Also not useful if a typical flow has you jumping between categories or skipping deep into your architecture from hubs.
 Most ecommerce sites do these things.
 In this case, breadcrumbs are irrelevant to the user's flow and introduce potentially distracting information.

 I would recommend keeping your architecture as simple as possible, account for jumping between categories/hierarchy, naming your pages extremely clearly, and distinguishing elements of your hierarchy clearly.
 For example, pages with many products should look different from a page with one product.